-Anyone over the age of 16 is entitled to apply for rehousing, however, we have a huge demand for the small number of properties available for let each year and we are only able to offer housing to around 14% of the applicants who apply to us.
+Anyone over the age of 16 is entitled to apply for rehousing, however, we have a huge demand for the small number of properties available for let each year and we are only able to offer housing to around 7% of the applicants who apply to us.

-If you know someone who requires housing, he or she may wish to contact us for housing advice or for an application form to join our Housing List.
+If you know someone who requires housing, they may wish to contact us for housing advice or for an application form to join our Housing List.